adjust/cordova_sdk/README.md

 ### 3. Integrate with your app

-The adjust plugin automatically registers with the cordova events `deviceready`, `resume` and `pause`.
+The adjust plugin automatically registers with the Cordova events `deviceready`, `resume` and `pause`.

 #### Basic setup